 - ) XGBoost’s regularization term penalizes building complex tree with several leaf nodes.

-- ) XGBoost has several other tricks under its sleeve like Column subsampling, shrinkage, splitting criteria, etc. I highly recommend continue reading the original paper here.
+- ) XGBoost has several other tricks under its sleeve like Column subsampling, shrinkage, splitting criteria, etc. I highly recommend continuing reading the original paper here.

 You can view the complete derivation here.